Arts and Culture

 The North American Premiere of Tan Dun’s Buddha Passion was held in February 2019 at the Walt Disney Theater in Los Angeles.

 Premiering in May 2018 at the Kulturepalast in Dresden, Germany, Tan Dun’s Buddha Passion is sung in Chinese and Sanskrit, and is scored for seven soloists, choir and orchestra.
-The two-hour work features six short stories that capture the essence of Buddha’s teachings featured in the murals of the Mogao Caves.
+The two-hour work comprises six short stories that capture the essence of Buddha’s teachings featured in the murals of the Mogao Caves.

 We are currently working to bring this production to the Seattle Symphony as its next North American destination.